 S: -Can you pass me the salt

-In this chapter, we will demonstrate that discourse markers (are well suited for psycholinguistic research and specifically the processing of pragmatic meaning. short content words have a discourse wide impact. onsider (2a.) and (2b.) only differ in the connective used after the first proposition.
+In this chapter, we will demonstrate that discourse markers (DMs) are well suited for psycholinguistic research and specifically regarding the processing of their pragmatic meaning.
+Like many in the literature who are interested in discourse markers, however, we focus on discourse connectives, which are (typically) short content words that have a discourse wide impact.

+To make the pragmatic influence of DCs clear, consider (2a.) and (2b.) that only differ in the connective used after the first proposition.
 Imagine reading (2a.) or (2b.) and stopping right after the connective.
 Since so and but are logical conjunctions, you would rightly expect a second phrase to follow the DC.
 However, the predictions that you would shape regarding the content of that second phrase are likely to significantly vary from (2a.) to (2b.).
-Indeed, the so in (2a.) triggers inference going to a library (e.g., Holly sit down and study or borrow a book).
-On the contrary, but in (2b.) denies the very same expectations that so reinforced (e.g., for some reason Holly sit down and study).
-Even though they the same two phrases using the same words and the same syntactic structure, the difference in connective leads the reader to radically different expectations regarding the sentence end.
+Indeed, the disourse connective so in (2a.) triggers an inference concerning the consequence or consequences that follow after going to a library (e.g., one might expect Holly to then sit down and study or borrow a book).
+On the contrary, but in (2b.) denies the very same expectations that so reinforced (e.g., for some reason Holly will not sit down and study).
+Even though they logically incorporate the same two phrases by using the same exact words and the same syntactic structure, the difference in connective leads the reader to radically different expectations regarding the sentence’s end.

 a.
 Holly went to the library so she borrowed a book.